ggonnella/textformats/README.md

 of a length (positive integer value) and an operation code (one among a short list of possible codes).

-A textual representation of a CIGAR is for example "10M1D20M1I40M".
+A string representation of a CIGAR is for example "10M1D20M1I40M".
 The string compactly represents a list of mappings, each with two members "length" and "code".
 In JSON its representation would
 be: [{length: 10, code: "M"}, {length: 1, code: "D"}, {length: 20, code: "M"},